 Friend X: But the thing is finding a boyfriend is some task

-As if I didn’t already know.
+As if the world isn’t full of tall guys.
 The worst part is that she is 5’5 dating a 6’1 guy.
-So unfair 😢

 Your single step is 3 times your friends

 However much we try taking tiny steps, it just doesn’t work for us.
-There was this one time I was walking in the hallway of my faculty building and I overheard one of the guys who were walking in the opposite direction discussing how huge my steps are and laughing about it.
-Guys, I just can’t help it 🤷.
+There was this one time I was walking in the hallway of my faculty building and I overheard one of the guys who were coming my way loudly whispering about how huge my steps are and laughing about it.
+GUYS, GET A LIFE!

 No matter where you stand in a group photo with your short friends, you are gonna look out of place.
-You stand on one end, it is gonna look like an alien .
-If you stand in the middle, well it’s gonna look like you are going to crash them all and if you stand at the back, you gonna look like you post your way to the photo.
+You stand on one end, you’ll look like an alien .
+If you stand in the middle, well it’s gonna look like you are going to crash them all and if you stand at the back, you gonna look like you forced your way to the photo.
 And all these with the constant risk of ending up with no forehead.

-A solo photo happens to be the best option here, but if it happen to be taken by your short sister , you my friend, might end up with an unproportioned head-body ratio.
+A solo photo happens to be the best option here, but if it happens to be taken by your short sister , you my friend, might end up with an unproportioned head-body ratio.

 As much as the list of challenges is not that long albeit a little discouraging, don’t fear to rock them huge steps.